maxhartmann1/def-accessible-space/README.md

 print(df_tracking[["frame_id", "team_in_possession", "AS", "DAS"]].drop_duplicates())
 ```

-For even more advanced analytics, you can also access the raw simulation results on both team- and player-level.
+For even more advanced analytics, you can also access the raw simulation results on both the team- and player-level.

 ```python
 ### Example 4.
 Access raw simulation results